pinax/pinax-cli/README.md

 * Add `pip` requirement to setup.py
 * Use Django v1.11 for project creation if installed Python == 2.7
+* Add usage examples, color, and sub-command short description to help

 ### 1.1.1